Polybius henslowii: Ecology and behaviour

 In Galicia (NW Spain), P. henslowii is an important food source for the yellow-legged gull, Larus michahellis.
 In summer, loggerhead turtles (Caretta caretta) off North Africa feed almost exclusively on P. henslowii.

 Taxonomy

-Polybius henslowii was first described by William Elford Leach in 1820, as the only species in his new genus Polybius.
-Although a number of other species were added to the genus over time, they have all since been split off into new genera such as Liocarcinus, Necora and Macropipus.
+Polybius henslowii was first described by William Elford Leach in 1820, originally as the only species in his new genus Polybius.
 The genus name "Polybius" may be in reference to the Greek historian Polybius; the specific epithet henslowii honours John Stevens Henslow, Professor of Botany at Cambridge University, who had collected the specimens used by Leach from a herring fisherman in North Devon in 1817.
 This was the first of several species that were named in Henslow's honour.
 Common names for the species include "sardine swimming crab" and "Henslow's swimming crab".